Nursing Home Care

 possible to gain more information on the nursing home.

-- Long-term care ombudsman who visits nursing homes
+- long-term care ombudsman who visits nursing homes

 and investigates complaints

-- Doctors, hospital social
+- doctors, hospital social

 workers,